 The Intramural Program is meant to provide a fun, positive atmosphere for the Boston College community to compete in organized sports.
 While it is OK to make winning a goal, participants cannot lose sight of the greater mission of fostering camaraderie and recreating with peers.
 At all times, participants in the Boston College Intramural program should act in a manner appropriate for intramural competition.
 If at any time a participant, coach or fan, in the judgment of an Intramural staff member, goes beyond what is appropriate, the individual will be disqualified from the game in progress and shall be required to meet with the Assistant Director of Intramural Programs before being allowed to play in another intramural contest.

-Any member of the Flynn Recreation Complex is eligible to play intramurals.
+Any member is eligible to play intramurals.
 All undergraduate students are automatically members.
 Graduate students, faculty, and staff may purchase a membership.
 The only exceptions to the above eligibility is for students who have played professionally in that sport or its equivalent sport*, for students who have been on a varsity roster in that sport during the current school year, or if that student is a member of a club team in that sport or its equivalent sport and the team is already at the club limit for the team roster in that league.

 *Equivalent sport refers to any sport that is so close to the intramural sport that the Intramural Office deems the skills for one would necessarily translate to an unfair advantage in intramural play.
 Examples are baseball players are restricted from intramural softball, football players are restricted from flag football.